elastic/elastic-otel-python-instrumentations/instrumentation/elastic-opentelemetry-instrumentation-openai/README.md

 An OpenTelemetry instrumentation for the `openai` client library.

-This instrumentation currently supports instrumenting the chat completions and the embeddings APIs.
+This instrumentation currently supports instrumenting the chat completions (create and parse (beta) APIs) and the embeddings API.

 We currently support the following features:
 - `sync` and `async` chat completions